 For the next twenty hours, I slept.
 I was entirely spent.
 Nine years spent.
 I missed breakfast by more than an hour the next morning.
 On awakening, I found myself again momentarily confused.
 Where was I again?
 Aaaah, right, I’m in Ecuador.
 I wondered if I’d wake many mornings unsure of where I was or if eventually the novelty of novelty would wear off.
 The prospect of the day didn’t seem as intimidating as it had yesterday.
 No more excuses!
 It was time to dance.
 I was ready.

 Author bio: In the fall of 2005, Marie Elena Martinez decided to put windowless office space, toner requests, writing literary press releases, and ten-years-on-the-job toasters behind her.
 Leaving a successful PR gig at HarperCollins Publishers, she booked a ticket to Quito, Ecuador and followed her heart…out of the country.
 Over the last five years, she’s visited six continents, and more than forty countries as diverse as Argentina, India, United Arab Emirates, and New Zealand.
 Currently, she lives in her hometown of New York City, and works as a freelance travel and food writer for such publications as The Wall Street Journal,The Huffington Post,Newsday, The Boston Globe,The Miami Herald, Men’s Fitness, and Women’s Adventure.
-You can find her in two places, at Marie’s blog or Marie’s World, not to mention Twitter and Facebook.
+You can find her at Marie’s World, not to mention Twitter and Facebook.
 Her Ecuador piece was adapted from I’m Just Visiting, a working manuscript in memoir format, which chronicles both her time abroad and the pitfalls of re-entry.